Acts Chapter Fifteen

 Acts 15:39-41

-They had such a sharp disagreement that they parted company.
-Barnabas took Mark and sailed for Cyprus, but Paul chose Silas and left, commended by the brothers to the grace of the Lord.
-He went through Syria and Cilicia, strengthening the churches.
+There was such sharp disagreement over this that they separated from each other, with Bar-Nabba taking Mark and sailing off to Cyprus.
+However, Sha'ul chose Sila and left, after the brothers had committed him to the love and kindness of the Lord.
+He went through Syria and Cilicia, strengthening the congregations.

 So, what started out as a seemingly minor matter ends in a disagreement that was large enough to break up the team.
 Barnabas took John Mark (his relative) and they went back home to Cyprus where they tended to the believers there.
 Paul chose Silas and they went back to the cities where they had shared the gospel and strengthened the "churches".
 There is good news in the relationship between Paul and John Mark as they are reconciled later (see 2 Timothy 4:11).